 So keep an eye out for Pete, be sure to attend his talk on Monday, May 22, and let us know what you’re thinking by tweeting us at @ThreatStack.

 BTW: We’re giving away some of our famous Threat Stack socks, so be on the lookout and be sure to grab a pair.

-If you are interested in getting started in cloud security, we invite you to sign up for a Free Cloud Security Trial now.
+If you are interested in getting started in cloud security, feel free to sign up for a demo.

 See Threat Stack in Action